ionide/Fornax/README.md

 ## Website definition

-Fornax is using normal F# code (F# script files) to define templates and data types representing content, and yaml and Markdown to provide content (fitting defined models) for the templates.
+Fornax is using normal F# code (F# script files) to define layouts and data types representing content, and yaml and Markdown to provide content (fitting defined models) for the layouts.
 A sample website can be found in the `samples` folder - to build it, run `fornax build` in this folder.

 ### Site Settings

-Site settings are information passed to every page during generation - every template has access to this data.
+Site settings are information passed to every page during generation - every layout has access to this data.

 The model representing site settings is defined in `siteModel.fsx` file in the root folder of the website, content of settings is defined in `_config.yml` file in the root folder of the website.